-The Insert has two circulating air blowersLocated under the Ash Shelf in front of the unit.
-For your protection against shock hazard, use only a properly grounded outlet that will accept a three-pronged plug.
+For your protection against shock hazard, use only a properly grounded outlet that will accept a three pronged plug.
 Do not cut or remove the grounding prong.
-Do not route power cord under unit.
-Power cord must be routed to avoid contact with any hot or sharp surfaces.

-Consult local codes or, in the absence of local codes, with the current CSA C22.2 Canadian Electrical Code and in the USA with the National Electrical Code, ANSI/NFPA 70 (latest edition).
+Consult local codes or in the absence of local codes, with the current CSA C22.2 Canadian Electrical Code and in the USA with the National Electrical Code, ANSI/NFPA 70 (latest edition).